-When it comes to exotic travel, it is essential that you're protected against diseases prevalent in your destination.
+When it comes to exotic travel, it's essential that you're protected against diseases prevalent in your destination.
 You can find out all about the vaccinations you need for each country at the Fit For Travel NHS website.
-It's also important to keep records of any vaccinations you have for a number of reasons:
+It's also important to keep a record of any vaccinations you've had for a number of reasons:

 - If you're unlucky enough to fall ill whilst on holiday.
 Being able to show a doctor evidence of any vaccinations you've had prior to your visit and when you had them is particularly important.